 The following precautions are still in effect:

 1. Face MasksAll people in the building wear face masks that cover the nose and mouth at all times, except for when eating and drinking.
 For those who forget to bring a mask to school, a face mask will be purchased (child and adult sizes available) at the front window before they enter.
 The cost is 30 yen per mask.
-Masks will be placed in a pocket during lunchtime.

 2. Hand washingEveryone washes their hands as they enter the building, before eating and after using the restroom.
 Hand sanitizer is in each classroom and students are required to use it as they enter and leave the classrooms.